AltinGruda/LightDrop/README.md

 - The data gets saved in a server to be read by the other peer which can be done by creating an answer.
 - This process is called signaling.
 The signaling server allows 2 peers to allow sharing data between them.

+### Reminder
+This application is still on the development phase.

 To do:
 - [x] Basic user registration and discovery
 - [ ] Implement user connection and signaling